 Gout is a type of arthritis that mainly affects men between the ages of 50 and 60 and in particular those from a family of ‘gout sufferers’ (who tend to produce a lot of uric acid).[1]
 People who suffer from gout are often prone to attacks of renal colic.
 Gout causes are diverse.
 Obesity and overeating are part of gout causes and make the disease worse.[2]

 Other conditions can also cause a gout attack, particularly in women after the menopause: kidney failure, high blood pressure, thyroid disorders, psoriasis, alcoholism, etc. Medications (e.g. some diuretics) can cause high uric acid levels and need to be monitored regularly to make a gout diagnosis.[3]
-It is important to recognize early symptoms of gout and chose the good treatments.

 Abnormally high blood levels of uric acid